 Taylor McClure named Lawrence for his friend, the Rev. William Lawrence Ledwith, a classmate at West Virginia University.
 Young Larry went to Oakview and then to Worcester Academy, a boarding school in Worcester, Massachusetts.
 He was clearly bright, for in 1905 the West Virginia School Journal noted that he was teaching in the Charleston high school, adding, “He is perhaps the youngest high school teacher in the state.”

 It wasn’t far from Worcester to Amherst, which is also in central Massachusetts.
-The Lord Jeffs have sent 14 men to the majors over the years, starting with Pete Allen in 1893; the last as of 2016 was John Cerutti, who pitched in seven seasons from 1985 to 1991.
+The Amherst baseball program has sent 14 men to the majors over the years, starting with Pete Allen in 1893; the last as of 2016 was John Cerutti, who pitched in seven seasons from 1985 to 1991.
 McClure played baseball all four years he was at Amherst.
 He also ran track, as The Scroll of Phi Delta Theta fraternity noted in 1907.

 He emerged as a star in 1909.
 An Amherst-based reader of Sporting Life sent in the following letter that June: “Undoubtedly the most remarkable record of the 1909 season among college pitchers is that of pitcher McClure, of Amherst.
 On Saturday, April 1 [it was actually April 3], he pitched a no-hit game against Annapolis, winning 4 to 0; on Wednesday, May 19, he held Yale down to one hit, winning 4 to 0.
 On Wednesday, May 26, he duplicated his no-hit performance against Williams, the final score being 2 to 0.
 On Saturday, June 5, he added West Point to the list of no-hit games, Amherst winning 3 to 0.
 McClure is of slight stature and weighs but 126 pounds.”
 The same day that letter was published, McClure added another one-hitter, shutting out Trinity.